An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Application

 In the classification problem, LDA is one commonly used technique.
 Consider a classification problem with $K$ classes.
 Each observation belongs to some class $k \in 1, 2, \ldots, K$.
 Denote by $C_{k}$ the class of training set observation $\bm x_{i}$.
 Let $\hat{\bm \mu}_{k}$ be the $p \times 1$ vector of the sample mean of the training data in class $k$, and $\hat{\bm \Sigma}_{LDA} = \frac{1}{n - K} \sum_{k=1}^{K} \sum_{i \in C_{k}} (\bm x_{i} - \hat{\bm \mu}_{k}) (\bm x_{i} - \hat{\bm \mu}_{k})'$ be the estimated within-class covariance matrix based on the training data.
 Then LDA classification rule is: classify a test observation $\bm x$ to class $k^{\ast}$ if $k^{\ast} = \mathop{\arg \max}\limits_{k} \eta_{k}(\bm x)$, where

 and $\pi_{k}$ is the frequency of class $k$ in the training data set.
 This method works well if the training sample size $n$ is larger than the number of random variables $p$.
-However, when $p$ is close to $n$, Bickel and Levina (2004) showed that LDA is asymptotically as bad as random guessing.
+However, when $p$ is close to $n$, Bickel and Levina (2004) \cite{Bickel04} showed that LDA is asymptotically as bad as random guessing.
 Even worse, when $n < p$, the within-class covariance matrix $\hat{\bm \Sigma}_{LDA}$ is singular and the classical LDA breaks down.
-There are different approaches developed to address these problems, such as Friedman (1989), Howland and Park (2004), Guo et al. (2007), Fan and Fan (2008), and Shao et al. (2011).
+There are different approaches developed to address these problems in literature \cite{Friedman89, Howland04, Guo06, Fan08a, Shao11}.

 To overcome the singular issue, we suggest a classification rule using the proposed sparse estimate instead of $\hat{\bm \Sigma}_{LDA}^{-1}$ in \eqref{classrule:omega}.
 An accurate estimation of inverse within-class covariance matrix is expected to lead to accurate classification performance.
 In the following subsections, two real classification data sets are used to evaluate the performance of the proposed estimate, obtained respectively from M1 and M2, in comparison with other approaches, including BIC, BPA, AVE and Glasso.
-Apart from these, the generalized LDA (Howland and Park, 2004), C5.0 (Quinlan, 1993) and diagonal linear discriminant analysis (Dudoit, Fridlyand and Speed, 2002) are also considered, denoted by GLDA, C5 and DLDA.
-The GLDA replaces $\bm \Sigma_{LDA}^{-1}$ in \eqref{classrule:omega} with the generalized inverse covariance matrix.
+Apart from these, the generalized LDA \cite{Howland04}, C5.0 \cite{Quinlan93} and diagonal linear discriminant analysis \cite{Dudoit02} are also considered, denoted by GLDA, C5 and DLDA.
+The GLDA replaces $\bm \Sigma_{LDA}^{-1}$ in \eqref{classrule:omega} with the generalized precision matrix.
 C5 builds decision trees from a set of training data, using the concept of entropy.
 On each iteration of the algorithm, it iterates through every unused variable and calculates the entropy.
 It then selects the variable which has the smallest entropy value.
 The DLDA is a modification to LDA, where the off-diagonal elements of the pooled sample covariance matrix are set to be zeroes.